-In cases where employees are dismissed or resign during a disciplinary process a referral to the Disclosure and Barring Service (all staff) and Secretary of State (teachers only) will be made where the thresholds for referral are met.
+In cases where employees in regulated activity are dismissed, or removed due to safeguarding concerns or would have done had they not resigned during a disciplinary process, a referral should be made as soon as possible to the Disclosure and Barring Service (all staff) and Secretary of State (teachers only), where the thresholds for referral are met.
+This could also include when an individual is suspended and redeployed into work that is not regulated activity.
+A failure to do so when the criteria is met is a criminal offence.